 There is also the famous case of when a young guy started to even fake a whole restaurant and made it the most popular one in all of London.
 Watch the video on how to fake being #1 restaurant in London.

 Who can review a hostel?

-You can only leave a review on Hostelworld after staying in the accommodation.
+You can only leave a review on Hostelworld when you have booked with hostelworld and after you have stayed in the accommodation.
 Meaning, without a valid booking made with Hostelworld, you cannot leave a review and rating.

-Technically, a hostel itself could make a fake-booking for a night, pay a deposit of a few € to Hostelworld and then leave a review after the selected date.
+Technically, a hostel itself could make a (fake-)booking for a night, pay the deposit of a few € or $ to Hostelworld, and then leave a review.
 Now, there is a cost to that and it’s quite time consuming.

 Also it is important to keep in mind all the other real ratings a hostel receives anyway.
 So when you have your own faked rating of 9.9 out of 10, but then 800 reviews of a rating of 8 only, the fake review is completely useless.

-Instead of worrying about fake reviews, we think photos could be more misleading.
+But be aware, dear Traveler: Instead of worrying about fake reviews, we think photos can be more misleading.
 Some hostel photographers take incredibly good photos.
 Yet, when you get to the hostel it’s not at all real.
 That is why: Have a look at the photos AND read the comments.

 Let’s sum up this review of Hostelworld.